 Personal Bible Reading: Reading through the Bible through the year.

 Personal devotions will include a personal Bible Reading plan, prayer, Bible study, and may include reading of apologetic books through the upper highschool years and keeping a prayer journal.

 At times we have enjoyed listening to the Bible on CD.

-- Some books I have assigned my children in Years 9-12 have been:
+Some books we have used with our children in Years 9-12 and beyond.

 Learning how to lead family devotions and being active in preparing and leading a discussion/ Bible study/ devotion.